Mending-Electronics/vite-vue-tailwind-flowbite-init-sample-project/README.md

 import { defineConfig } from 'vite'
-import vue from '@vitejs/plugin-vue' import tailwindcss from '@tailwindcss/vite'
+import vue from '@vitejs/plugin-vue' import tailwindcss from '@tailwindcss/vite' import autoprefixer from 'autoprefixer'

+// Using ECMAScript Modules (ESM) syntax
+// ESM is the modern standard for JavaScript modules and is natively supported in modern browsers and Node.js
+// Benefits of ESM over CommonJS (require/module.exports):
+// 1.
+Static analysis - imports are hoisted and can be analyzed before execution
+// 2.
+Tree-shaking - unused exports can be removed in production builds
+// 3.
+Better compatibility with modern tools and bundlers
+// 4.
+Native browser support without bundlers in modern environments
+// 5.
+Async/await support at the top level
 export default defineConfig({
   plugins: [
     vue(),
     tailwindcss(),
   ],
+  css: {
+    postcss: {
+      plugins: [
+        // Autoprefixer adds vendor prefixes to CSS rules using values from Can I Use
+        // This ensures better cross-browser compatibility
+        autoprefixer({
+          // Configure which browsers to target (optional)
+          overrideBrowserslist: [
+            '>1%',
+            'last 2 versions',
+            'not ie < 11',
+          ]
+        })
+      ]
+    }
+  }
 })
 ```